MarkvHeusden/WiFan/README.md

 ## 🌦️ Step 3: Weather API

 Now that we can control our fan using the Microcontroller, we want it to turn on/off based on our outside temperature.
 We can get this data from an open weather API.
 I used https://openweathermap.org/api.
 This API has a free plan, but you must make an account first.
-Click the link and follow the instructions
+Click the link and follow the instructions below.

 <img src="img/s1.png" alt="Sign up API" width="100%"/>
-Click the orange Subscribe button bellow Current Weather Data.
-You'll be sent to the next page with a list of free a paid plans.
+Click the orange _Subscribe_ button bellow Current Weather Data.
+You'll be sent to the next page with a list of free and paid plans.

 <img src="img/s2.png" alt="Sign up API 2" width="500"/>
-Click Get API key bellow free.
-Sign up by filling in your details a follow the instructions about confirming your account.
+Click _Get API key_ on the free plan.
+Sign up by filling in your details, follow the instructions and confirm your account.
 After completing your account setup, you can get your private API key.

 <img src="img/s4.png" alt="Sign up API 4" width="500"/>
 While being logged in, click on your account name in the top right corner of the website.
-Then click on my API keys.
+Then click on _my API keys_.
 On this page you can view your API keys.
 1 Default API key is generated.
 Copy this API key and save it for yourself.

 ### 🤓 Testing...